-- 2.1 The ELSA Negotiation Competition is a Flagship Project of ELSA.
-It simulates a negotiation process between different parties, conducted by teams consisting of two students representing a party in the negotiation. - 2.2 The competition consists of a minimum of two rounds: The National Rounds and the European Final Round.
+- 2.1 The ELSA Negotiation Competition simulates a negotiation process between different parties, conducted by teams consisting of two students representing a party in the negotiation. - 2.2 The competition consists of a minimum of two rounds: The National Rounds and the European Final Round.
 National and Local Groups may organise local qualification rounds. - 2.3 The simulations shall be observed and evaluated by a panel of no less than three judges who shall be recognised in the relevant field of law and shall include at least one legal practitioner.
 The panel shall provide participants feedback to advance their negotiation skills. - 2.4 The simulations in National Rounds shall be held in English. - 2.5 Participating teams must be provided one or more educational courses on negotiation skills and/or legal English lasting a total of no less than three hours.
 The course(s) may be provided as a webinar. - 2.6 The International Board of ELSA may allow organisers of National Rounds to deviate from regulations concerning the ELSA Negotiation Competition upon presentation of an individual case.

-- f.
-Coordinate and control the quality of the ELSA Negotiation Competitions organised by National Groups; - g.
-Collect and compile the information submitted by National Groups on the ELSA Negotiation Competition website and publish that information at least one week before the date indicated in the Specification Form as the beginning of the application period for the National Round; - h.
-Provide support to organisers of the ELSA Negotiation Competition upon submitting the ENC specification Form (i.e. a coach from ELSA International and access to ENC materials); - i.
-Provide joint promotion of the ELSA Negotiation Competition; - j.
-Create, annually revise and update tools facilitating the organisational process of the ELSA Negotiation Competition; - k.
-Find an organiser for the European Final Round of the Negotiation Competition; - Publish the final report of the ELSA Negotiation Competition no later than one month after the last day of the European Final Round.
-The final report must include a description of the competition, an overview of participating teams, judges, scores and concluding remarks.
+- a.
+Coordinate and control the quality of the ELSA Negotiation Competitions organised by National Groups; - b.
+Collect and compile the information submitted by National Groups on the ELSA Negotiation Competition website and publish that information at least one week before the date indicated in the Specification Form as the beginning of the application period for the National Round; - c.
+Provide support to organisers of the ELSA Negotiation Competition upon submitting the ENC specification Form (i.e. a coach from ELSA International and access to ENC materials); - d.
+Provide joint promotion of the ELSA Negotiation Competition.
+All applications received by the International Board of ELSA within the deadline must be submitted to the Network via the mailing lists.
+From those groups applying to the International Board of ELSA to host the event, the International Board of ELSA must select one group to be entrusted with the organisation and justify this selection via the mailing lists; - e.
+Find an organiser for the European Final Round of the Negotiation Competition; - f.
+Provide support to the Organisers of the National Rounds through a coaching system.

-- f.
-Submit the ELSA Negotiation Competition Specification Form at least 45 days before the starting date of the respective ELSA Negotiation Competition; - g.
-Organise, if applicable, a National Round of the ELSA Negotiation Competition to select teams for the European Final Round; - h.
-Submit, if applicable, their teams(s) for the European Final Round no later than two months prior to the first day of the European Final Round;
+- a.
+Submit the ELSA Negotiation Competition Specification Form at least 45 days before the starting date of the respective ELSA Negotiation Competition; - b.
+Organise, if applicable, a National Round of the ELSA Negotiation Competition, complying with the quality standards stated in Article 2.3, 2.4, 2.5 and 2.6, to select teams for the European Final Round; - c.
+Promote the ELSA Negotiation Competition as a priority before other negotiation competitions outside of ELSA by using the provided marketing materials on every appropriate platform available to the National Group;

-- i.
-Promote the ELSA Negotiation Competition as a priority before other negotiation competitions outside of ELSA by using the provided marketing materials on every appropriate platform available to the National Group; - j.
-Use promotional materials (i.e. official ENC logo) provided by ELSA International.
+d.
+Use promotional materials (i.e. official ENC logo) provided by ELSA International, for the National Rounds or European Final Round.